Aakashjammula/mcp_langchain_examples/README.md

 - **Google's Gemini 2.0 Flash**: As the underlying AI model
 - **DuckDuckGo Search**: As an external tool for web searches

-The agent is configured to always use web search to answer user questions, ensuring up-to-date information.

 ## Project Structure